Study load

 Career outcomes

-Graduates of the Graduate Certificate of Health (Emergency Nursing) is a pathway into further post-graduate studies, at the Graduate Diploma or Masters level.
+Graduates of the Graduate Certificate of Health (Emergency Nursing) have a pathway into further post-graduate studies, at the Graduate Diploma or Masters level.

-Use your specialised skills to provide urgent care and management to patients who present to hospital emergency departments.
+Use your specialised skills to provide urgent care and management to patients who present to emergency departments and emergency care centres.

 Share your advanced nursing knowledge in order to support and provide care to the wider nursing team.
 You’ll be able to apply your skills in practice, as well as finding opportunities to optimise patient care.